 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), that supersedes all existing guidance on accounting for leases in ASC Topic 840.
 ASU 2016-02 is intended to provide enhanced transparency and comparability by requiring lessees to record right-of-use assets and corresponding lease liabilities on the balance sheet.
 ASU 2016-02 will continue to classify leases as either finance or operating, with classification affecting the pattern of expense recognition in the statement of income.
-ASU 2016-02 is effective for annual and interim periods within those annual reporting periods beginning after December 15, 2018 and adoption is to be applied with a modified retrospective approach to each prior reporting period presented with various optional practical expedients; however early adoption is permitted.
-Based on a preliminary assessment, the Company expects that most of its operating lease commitments will be subject to the new guidance and recognized as operating lease liabilities and right-of-use assets upon adoption, resulting in a significant increase in the assets and liabilities on the Company's consolidated balance sheets.
-The Company is continuing its assessment, which may identify additional impacts ASU 2016-02 may have on the Company's consolidated results of operations, financial position, and related disclosures.
+ASU 2016-02 is effective for annual and interim periods within those annual reporting periods beginning after December 15, 2018 and adoption is to be applied with a modified retrospective approach to each prior reporting period presented with various optional practical expedients.
+Most of the Company's operating lease commitments are subject to the new guidance and recognized as operating lease liabilities and right-of-use assets upon adoption, resulting in a significant increase in the assets and liabilities on the Company's consolidated balance sheets.
+The Company has evaluated the impact the adoption will have on the consolidated financial statements and is finalizing the calculation of its cumulative effect adjustment.
+Policy elections and practical expedients that the Company expects to implement as part of adopting ASU 2016-02 include: (i) excluding from the balance sheet leases with terms that are less than one year; (ii) for agreements that contain both lease and non-lease components, combining these components together and accounting for them as a single lease; (iii) the package of practical expedients, which allows the Company to avoid reassessing contracts that commenced prior to adoption that were properly evaluated under legacy GAAP; and (iv) the policy election that eliminates the need for adjusting prior period comparable financial statements prepared under legacy lease accounting guidance.
+The adoption of ASU 2016-02 will result in the recording of a right-of-use asset and a lease liability in the first quarter of fiscal 2020, within a range of \$120.0 million to \$135.0 million as a result of the initial application of the standard and will not have a material impact to the Company's consolidated results of operations.